noahjkrueger/KBMSTR/README.md

     keyboards/generic.json

-If you wish to analyze a keyboard against dataset(s) or display the keyboard, this value is the path to that keyboard.
+If you wish to analyze a keyboard against the dataset(s) or display the keyboard, this value is the path to that keyboard.

 #### config
 The values of this argument is the path to a [configuration file](#included-configs).
 This tells the program